 Christmas story tells every employee to follow Ralphie’s sample and stand up for yourself during your career.
-You may face with bully like Ralph or with different difficulties.
-Still, the most important thing is to fight for your idea and place in the sun.
+You may face a bully like Ralph or with different difficulties.
+Still, the most important thing is to fight for your idea and place it in the sun.

 Christmas With The Kranks